Electric power distribution: Introduction of the transformer

 In the first half of the 20th century, in many places the electric power industry was vertically integrated, meaning that one company did generation, transmission, distribution, metering and billing.
-Starting in the 1970s and 1980s, nations began the process of deregulation and privatisation, leading to electricity markets.
+Starting in the 1970s and 1980s, nations began the process of deregulation and privatization, leading to electricity markets.
 The distribution system would remain regulated, but generation, retail, and sometimes transmission systems were transformed into competitive markets.